 Before students may depart for their period of fieldwork they must obtain official 'Leave to Work Away'.
 This must be initiated via your self-service account during the term before departure.
 Consideration is given to the request, which goes to the Division’s PhD Committee and then to the Degree Committee of the Faculty.

-If, as a precondition to being able to complete your field research, you need to spend a substantial period of time learning a difficult and/ or unwritten language, the Board of Graduate Studies may grant you additional time to complete your studies.
+If, as a precondition to being able to complete your field research, you need to spend a substantial period of time learning a difficult and / or unwritten language, students in receipt of ESRC funding, can get an extension to their funding in order to undertake difficult language learning.
 The maximum length of extra time you may be eligible for is determined with reference to the ESRC’s guidelines on Difficult Language training (Annex C, p.54).

 Where language learning takes place away from Cambridge, you will need to apply for Leave to Work Away in the normal way, but you must explicitly state which period of your fieldwork will be devoted primarily to language learning.

 Students are still expected to complete their PhD within four academic years and having undertaken language learning relevant to your PhD does not constitute a reason for an extension.

 Before leaving Cambridge you must provide the Division with full contact details for the period of time you will be away.
 You must also inform the Division of any changes in these details and keep your CamSIS record up-to-date.